 BusinessCategory

-How to start a spice business in India
+How to start a spice business online in India?

-India is considered the Spice Bowl of the World and is home to spices that are valued for their:
+India is considered the Spice Bowl of the World and is home to spices that are valued for their taste, aroma, texture and medicinal value.

-According to the India Brand Equity Foundation (IBEF), India is also the largest consumer, producer, and exporter of spices across the globe.
+According to the India Brand Equity Foundation (IBEF), India is the largest consumer, producer, and exporter of spices across the globe, with 75 of the 109 varieties recognized by the ISO (International Organization for Standardization).
+This is a sign that entrepreneurs can find their footing in this vast masala and spice business online.

 Spices worth USD 3.62 billion were exported in fiscal year 2020 alone.

-Below, you’ll find a quick reference guide to the ins-and-outs of how to start a spice business in India.
+This article will cover a detailed guide to the ins-and-outs of how to start a spice and masala business online in India.

 The road to becoming a successful business owner has more bumps and curves than you can imagine.
 If you’re wondering about hot new business ideas that could be the next big thing, start with homework and research of the industry.